 - MATH 107, 117 or 207; Statistics or BIOL 170: Integrative Biology: Experimental Design and Analysis or ANTH 207: Quantitative Analysis in Anthropology (6 units)

-Field Experience (not necessarily for credit; typically about 50 hours of work outside the classroom or participation in an ENST-related internship or off-campus program)
+Not necessarily for credit; typically about 50 hours of work outside the classroom or participation in an ENST-related internship or off-campus program.

 Environmental Studies Minor